zahsa/children-drawing-experiment/README.md

 Please cite the following paper if you utilize the dataset:
 Sadeghi, Zahra.
 "Childrens Line Drawings and Object Representation Strategies: Categorization of Childrens Mental Representation Strategies According to the Existing Theories for Object Recognition by Studying Line Drawings."
 International Journal of Signal Processing, Image Processing and Pattern Recognition 8.12 (2015): 39-48.

+# Citation
+Sadeghi, Zahra.
+"Children’s line drawings and object representation strategies: Categorization of children’s mental representation strategies according to the existing theories for object recognition by studying line drawings."
+International Journal of Signal Processing, Image Processing and Pattern Recognition 8.12 (2015): 39-48.